Why weed

 Really, Dreamworks?
 That is SO not the ninja message.

-• Hard work is the secret ingredient to anything worth having in this life, from a good job to a good marriage, to everything in between and beyond.
+• Hard work is the secret ingredient to anything worth having in this life, from a good job to a good marriage to everything in between and beyond.

-• But you sweet, privileged young ladies are destined for greatness.
+• You’re not entitled to anything.
+But you sweet, privileged young ladies are destined for greatness.
 And that’s partly because you’ve been blessed with advantages in this life that not everyone has.

-• And I hope you’ll be as driven by your own talents as you are by the values your father and I have instilled.
+• I hope you’ll be as driven by your own talents as you are by the values your father and I try to instill.
 Values of kindness, resilience, humor, empathy–the things we hope to teach by example, but sometimes fail in exhibiting ourselves.
-Because none of us are Chosen.
-We’re just trying our best–and hopefully, trying a little more each day.

 • Kaizen.
 Continuous improvement.
 Work hard, get better.